dmitrygrig/CloudNet/README.md

 # Overview
 **CloudNet** is a java framework which simulate a cloud infrastructure environment.
-It allows cloud providers to evaluate and text their infrastructure in a repeatable and controllable way, in order to find and avoid performance bottlenecks, evaluate different cloud management scenarios.
-The most important features which distinguish *CloudNet* from other cloud simulation frameworks are its ability to model distributed data centers under varying geo-temportam input parameters such as energy price, weather temprature, cooling models and price, workloadand computing, energy power outages.
-These parameters can be feed *CloudNet* by using real world traces. *CloudNet* also provider various energy price strategies under several SLA prioroity levels (Gold, Silver, Bronz) each with various penalty costs.
+It allows cloud providers to evaluate and test their infrastructure in a repeatable and controllable way, in order to find and avoid performance bottlenecks, evaluate different cloud management scenarios.
+The most important features which distinguish *CloudNet* from other cloud simulation frameworks are its ability to model distributed data centers under varying geo-temporal input parameters such as energy price, weather temprature, cooling models and price, workload and computing, energy power outages.
+These parameters can be utilized in *CloudNet* by using real world traces. *CloudNet* also provides various energy price strategies under several SLA prioroity levels (Gold, Silver, Bronz) each with various penalty costs.

 *CloudNet* was designed and implemented on the basis of loose-coupling paradigms that assumes decoupling of different simulated components from each other and their communication through a Message-oriented middleware (MOM).
-The dependent components of the system interact with each other through messaging which allows simple communication and it is highly configurable to support various simulation use cases.
+The dependent components of the system interact with each other through messaging which allows their simple communication.

 # Getting started
 The following listing represents use case of simulation of an IaaS cloud with one single DC and one PM inside it: